-A gummy made from a Sativa strain will likely produce a strong cerebral high, whereas if the gummy made from an Indica strain creates a strong body high.
+A gummy made from a Sativa strain will likely produce a strong cerebral high, whereas a gummy made from an Indica strain will create a strong body high.
 Similarly, a gummy made from a hybrid produces both Sativa and Indica effects.

 These differences apply no matter the form of your cannabis, whether flower, oil, concentrate, shatter, edibles, or anything in between.
 The Indica vs Sativa difference is the same.

 Here's a comparison table summarizing key information about Sativa vs. Indica gummies: